Bee Wilson: Books

-After a brief academic career as a research fellow in the history of ideas at St John's College, Cambridge Wilson began writing a series of books linking food with wider themes of health, psychology and history.
+After a brief academic career as a research fellow in the history of ideas at St John's College, Cambridge, Wilson began writing a series of books linking food to the wider themes of health, psychology and history.

 In 2005, she published her first book: The Hive: the Story of the Honeybee and Us published by John Murray.
 The Independent called it a "sprightly hymn to the honeybee".
-It examined the human relationship with honeybees and the way in which the beehive has been used as a metaphor for human models of work, love, politics and life.
-It also included honey-based recipes.
+It examined the human relationship with honeybees and how the beehive has been used as a metaphor for human models of work, love, politics and life.
+It included honey-based recipes.

 Wilson's next book, in 2008, was Swindled: From Poison Sweets to Counterfeit Coffee – The Dark History of the Food Cheats.
 This was a history of food fraud from ancient times to the present day.

 This was followed, in 2012, by Consider the Fork: A History of How We Cook and Eat.
 This was a history of kitchen technologies, from fire to ice, from pots and pans to knives; to the spork.
 It has been translated into Spanish, German, Italian, Korean and Portuguese.
 Wilson's publisher, Basic Books explains that "Technology in the kitchen does not just mean the Pacojets and sous-vide machines of the modern kitchen, but also the humbler tools of everyday cooking and eating: a wooden spoon and a skillet, chopsticks and forks".

 In 2016, Wilson's book First Bite: How We Learn to Eat was a change of direction.
 It was the first of Wilson's books to address the practical psychology of eating rather than the history of food.
 Its main thesis is that human food habits are learned, from childhood onwards, and that they can also be relearned or unlearned at any age.
 "The wonderful secret of being an omnivore is that we can adjust our desires, even late in the game."
 First Bite won the Special Commendation Award at the Andre Simon Food and Drink Awards and Food Book of the Year at the Fortnum & Mason Food and Drink Awards.
 That book was described in the Financial Times as being "about the pleasure of eating and how we can reconnect with this".

 In 2020, her book The Way We Eat Now: Strategies for Eating in a World of Change won Food Book of the Year at the Fortnum and Mason Food and Drink Awards.

 In 2020, The Bookseller reported that Wilson was writing her first cookbook, The Secret of Cooking.